 |The team preparing to leave Devonport|

 Pauline and Maureen joined us in Port Melbourne and off we sailed to Devonport.
 Arriving the next morning we trudged to the cafe where the plan was to have breakfast, disgorge the bikes and send the van on its way to Deviot, our first night in the Apple Isle.
 However, after a hearty brekkie, we emerged to find steady rain falling.
 What to do?
 Well, hire a maxi taxi of course to drive us to our first night's destination, a girl guides camp.
 So that's what we did, playing cards on the verandah until Pauine's brilliant deduction as to what the key safe code might be: Sir Baden Powell's and his wife's birthdate.
 Sure enough, it worked.
-We felt like second world war code brakes.
+We felt like second world war code breakers.
 It kind of rained all day so we were very glad of a roof over our heads.

 The next day we set off for Bridport, on the north coast.
 It was a lovely ride, Tasmanian flat riding all the way!
 Tasmanian flat for those who don't know is bloody hilly all the way.
 Maureen and Pauline excelled on their first day on the bike; we all arrived in our lovely camp right on the beach safe and sound; and Sally and Pauline cooked sausages and veg for dinner.
 Yum!